 Visiting the tuna auction

-Visitors usually start lining up long before 5am, and the maximum number is likely to be exceeded, in which case later arriving visitors will not be able to see the auction.
+Visitors usually start lining up hours before 5am, and the maximum number is likely to be exceeded, in which case later arriving visitors will not be able to see the auction.
 Successful applicants will be able to view the auction from a designated visitor area.
 It is not allowed to view the auction from anywhere else or to use flash photography or to interfere with the business action in any other way.

 Visiting the wholesale area